Chapter 2: The Infrastructure of Trust

 Reproducibility and Trust: Think about a time you encountered a claim supported by data (in news media, social media, or elsewhere).
 Did you trust it?
 What would have increased your confidence?
 Would access to the underlying code and data have mattered?

 Workflow Anxiety: Many students feel intimidated by the prospect of learning code-based workflows.
 What aspects feel most daunting?
 What strategies might help manage that anxiety?
-(This is a genuine question—there are no wrong answers, and articulating fears often makes them more manageable.)
+(This is a genuine question.
+There are no wrong answers, and articulating fears often makes them more manageable.)

 The Value of Process: This chapter argues that research should document process, not just results.
 Why might this matter?
 What gets lost when we only see final products rather than the decisions that shaped them?